Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Page-Operations/redact.md

 Add one pattern per entry; refine them to suit your documents to keep false positives down.

 ### How text is removed
-For each match, the tool rewrites the affected page content streams (including text inside nested form XObjects) so the original characters are deleted from the file rather than just covered.
-When a document uses fonts whose encoding cannot be edited reliably, the tool automatically falls back to box-only redaction.
-Keeping **Convert PDF to PDF-Image** enabled guarantees that, either way, the output contains no recoverable text under the boxes.
+Automatic redaction deletes the matching text from the file rather than just covering it.
+For maximum safety, keep **Convert PDF to PDF-Image** enabled so no recoverable text can remain under the boxes.

 ---